 If you've been told your claim's being handled as a total loss or you're waiting to find out how your claim's being closed, we'll be in touch with an update or to discuss the valuation as soon as we're able to do so.
 We'll also be in touch as soon as we can if you've had an accident with one of our customers and we're dealing with your claim directly.

-Yes, you'll get a courtesy car while your vehicle's being repaired.
+Yes, you'll get a courtesy car while your vehicle's being repaired using one of our nominated repairers.
 However, it may take slightly longer than normal for your car to be delivered as it will be prepared and cleaned before we give it to you.

 No, you're entitled to a courtesy car for the duration of the repair.

 However, if your vehicle's found to be uneconomical to repair, you claim will be settled as a total loss and we'll be in touch to discuss the valuation as soon as we're able to do so.
 In this instance, you'll need to return the courtesy car as stated in the terms of your policy.